Bluegill: Distribution and habitat

 In some locations where they have been transplanted, they are considered pests: trade in the species is prohibited in Germany and Japan.
-In the case of Japan, bluegills were presented to the then-crown prince, Akihito in 1960 as a gift by Richard J. Daley, mayor of Chicago.
-The prince, in turn, donated the fish to fishery research agencies in Japan, from which they escaped and became an invasive species that has wreaked havoc with native species, especially in Lake Biwa in Shiga Prefecture.
+In the case of Japan, bluegills were presented to the then-crown prince, Akihito, in 1960 as a gift by Richard J. Daley, mayor of Chicago.
+The prince, in turn, donated the fish to fishery research agencies in Japan, from which they escaped and became an invasive species that wreaked havoc with native species, especially in Lake Biwa.
 Akihito has since apologized.

 Bluegill live in the shallow waters of many lakes and ponds, along with streams, creeks, and rivers.
 They prefer water with many aquatic plants, and seclude themselves within or near fallen logs, water weeds or any other structure (natural or manmade) that is under water.
 They can often be found around weed beds, where they search for food or spawn.
 In the summer, adults move to deep, open water where they suspend just below the surface and feed on plankton and other aquatic creatures.
 Bluegill try to spend most of their time in water from 60 to 80 F, and tend to have a home range of about 320 sqft during nonreproductive months.
 They enjoy heat, but do not like direct sunlight – they typically live in deeper water, but will linger near the water surface in the morning to stay warm.
 Bluegill are usually found in schools of 10 to 20 fish, and these schools will often include other panfish, such as crappie, pumpkinseeds, and smallmouth bass.